-- Prepare the cinnamon sugar by stirring cinnamon sugar ingredients in a small bowl until well incorporated.
+- Prepare the cinnamon sugar by stirring sugar and cinnamon in a small bowl until combined.
 Set aside.

-- Beat butter in a mixing bowl with a mixer until creamy (about 30 seconds on medium speed).
+- Beat butter in a large mixing bowl with a hand mixer until creamy (about 30 seconds on medium speed).
 Gradually add in sugar while continuing to beat.
-Add egg and molasses, continuing to beat.
+Add egg and molasses, continuing to beat until combined.

-- Add ⅓ of the flour mixture into the butter mixture and stir with a large spoon to blend well.
-Slowly add the remaining flour mixture, stirring well with the spoon to combine well.
+- Add ⅓ of the flour mixture into the butter mixture and stir with a rubber spatula or large spoon to blend well.
+Gradually add the remaining flour mixture, stirring well to combine.

 - Form dough into 1-inch balls using your hands, then roll each ball in the cinnamon sugar, coating evenly.
-Place 2 inches apart on a baking sheet lined with parchment paper or a baking mat.
+Place 2 inches apart on prepared baking sheet (12 per sheet).

-- Bake for approximately 10 minutes, or until tops of cookies are rounded and slightly cracked.
+- Bake for approximately 10 to 11 minutes, or until tops of cookies are rounded and slightly cracked.
 Cool for 5 minutes on the baking sheet, then transfer to a cooling rack to cool completely.

 - Store in an airtight container for up to 5 to 7 days.